-Lectures and seminars are an essential part of academic life for most undergraduates.
-But what are they about and how can you make the most of them?
+Lectures and seminars are a fundamental part of undergraduate life.
+Find out what they involve and how to make the most of this valuable contact time

 What are lectures and seminars?

 Lectures are where you'll be introduced to the main topics on your course.
 For many degree courses, this involves up to three hours of teaching per module, per week, split across one or two sessions.
 They involve very little direct interaction between lecturer and student - often based around a slideshow presentation, lectures are given to large groups of students in a theatre setting.

 Attendance at lectures is usually compulsory and, for some courses, vital in completing a module.
 Although presentation-led lectures may be uploaded online afterwards, you'll gain a much better understanding of the content by attending and having it explained to you.

 Seminars are the interactive accompaniment to lectures.
 In a more relaxed setting, you'll be encouraged to apply your knowledge of the lecture content and additional reading to complete group work, participate in discussions and ask your tutor questions.

 These sessions are held in smaller groups, typically in a classroom.
 For each module you'll be required to attend an hour's seminar per week to consolidate and evaluate the lecture material.

 The academic achievement advisers at the University of Roehampton all agree that preparation for lectures is the key to a successful degree.
 Being well-prepared will empower to contribute, and help you to avoid feeling lost and overwhelmed, says Sarah Taylor-Harman.

 This includes knowing exactly where and when your lectures will be.
 'Get in the habit of checking your university email account in advance of sessions,' she says.
 'Your lecturers will use this mode of communication to let you know about any additional preparation, as well as to notify you of room changes, rescheduling and cancellations.
 It's a good idea to send push notifications to your smart phone if you have one.'